MurhafSousli/ngx-sharebuttons/README.md

  - Build the package `gulp build`
  - Submit your PR

-*It would be great to have [plunker](https://plnkr.co/edit/C2Ke4Fhk2wBZZzm0JCao?p=preview)/stackblitz example for the PR*
+*It would be great to have [plunker](https://plnkr.co/edit/C2Ke4Fhk2wBZZzm0JCao?p=preview)/[stackblitz](https://stackblitz.com/edit/ngx-sharebuttons) example for the PR*

-This library was generated with [generator-ngx-library](https://github.com/tinesoft/generator-ngx-library#development) by @tinesoft (Thanks!)
+This library was generated with [generator-ngx-library](https://github.com/tinesoft/generator-ngx-library#development) by @tinesoft
 You may want to check it out for development info

 ## License